forCrowd/Backbone/README.md

 ## License

-Backbone is licensed under MIT license.
+Our project is licensed under [MIT license](/LICENSE).

-You are free to use, modify and distribute it, even in commercial activities: [MIT license](/LICENSE)
+You are free to use, modify and distribute it, even in commercial activities.